 What technique do you use?

-Tumescent solution is medical grade salt water mixed with local anesthetic and Epinephrine and is the basic step for all techniques.
-It is infiltrated into the fat to deliver pain control, as well as cause shrinkage of the blood vessels so the patient’s intra-op and post-op course is more comfortable and blood loss is reduced.
-I have used a variety of techniques (External Ultrasound, Vaser, PALS) and individualize the technique according to a patient’s prior history, skin quality and what other procedures are concurrently scheduled.
+Tumescent solution is medical-grade saltwater mixed with local anesthetic and Epinephrine and is the basic step for all techniques.
+It is infiltrated into the fat to deliver pain control, as well as cause shrinkage of the blood vessels so the patient’s intra-op and post-op course are more comfortable and blood loss is reduced.
+I have used a variety of techniques (External Ultrasound, Vaser, PALS) and individualize the technique according to a patient’s prior history, skin quality, and what other procedures are concurrently scheduled.